Arkhanne/PWCat/README.md

 The aim of this project is to learn how Progressive Web Applications works, following this tutorial: https://medium.com/@nsmirnova/creating-pwa-with-angular-5-e36ea2378b5d

+--> WARNING: This project is not finished due to angular version problems.
+I'll try to make a PWA with other tutorial

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.